microsoft/AdaptiveCards/specs/DesignDiscussions/InputInlineEditability.md

 ## Overview

 Adaptive cards are used by apps to share information as well as to collect input from users to complete user scenarios.
-As of now, if we are showing some information in a card and if we also want to collect user’s input, we will have bunch of Input fields hidden behind a ShowCard button or we will launch some form using button click on the card to collect user's input.
+As of now, if we are showing some information in a card and if we also want to collect user’s input, we will have a bunch of Input fields hidden behind a ShowCard button or we will launch some form using button click on the card to collect user's input.
 In both cases we might have duplicate readable fields and input fields.

 We want to provide better experience to the user where he can read the fields and can also seamlessly update the values at the same place.